What Is a 301 Redirect & Why Your Site Needs It

 301 redirects are essential for a healthy website and strong SEO.
 They’re crucial in several key areas:

-Preserve Search Rankings
+Preserve Your Search Engine Rankings

 When you move a page, you don’t want to lose its search ranking.
 A 301 redirect tells search engines like Google that the page has permanently moved.
 This passes the old page’s ranking power to the new page, preventing a drop in search results.
 Think of it as forwarding your mail—your important SEO “mail” gets delivered to the right place.
 Semrush offers a great explanation of how 301 redirects preserve search rankings.